Velir/dbt-ga4/README.md

 ```
 ### Custom Parameters

 Within GA4, you can add custom parameters to any event.
-These custom parameters will be picked up by this package if they are defined as variables within your `dbt_project.yml` file using the following syntax:
+These custom parameters will be picked up by this package if they are defined as variables of **your project** within your `dbt_project.yml` file using the following syntax:

 ```
 [event name]_custom_parameters